ahlisbon/diacriticsAndNengo/README.md

 - for PCs only.

 ## Installing
-1. Download the "marconsAndNengo.ahk" file from the GitHub project home page.
+1. Download the "marconsAndNengo.exe" file from the GitHub project home page.
-2. Double click the "macronAndNengo.ahk" file after the downloaded finishes.
+2. Double click the "macronAndNengo.exe" file after the downloaded finishes.
    - You will see a green square with a white "H" in the Windows taskbar on the lower-right.
 If not, click the up arrow to see if it's in the expanded grid of background programs running on your PC.
 You should see it there.
 3. These scripts are activated by tapping a "hot key" (or key combination) on your keyboard.
 For example, if you type the right alt+y, your computer will type ¥.
 4. Read the README.